Read-The-Question/rtq-review/src/pages/md/papers/aldenham-school--11-plus--maths--9999--sample-paper-2.md

 Let the weight of a small can (in $\text{grams}$) $= w$

-It is really important to use the right units in calculations and convert where required .
+ABBR: It is really important to use the right units in calculations and convert where required .
 Let's convert the total weight into $\text{grams}$.

 $